misterjanson/CTF/content/02_LabIntro/02-page.md

 ### Coverage

-You can review event handler coverage according to the MITRE ATT&CK matrices from the Coverage tab.
+You can review event handler coverage according to the MITRE ATT&CK matrix from the Coverage tab.

 ![faz_coverage](faz_coverage.png?width=600px)